aphyr/partitions-post/README.markdown

-their network partitions, "Lessons From Distributed Systems" suggests they are a significant concern, citing the challenge of "[e]asy-to-use abstractions for resolving conflicting updates to multiple versions of a piece of state" as being useful for "reconciling replicated state in different data centers after repairing a network partition."
+their network partitions, "Lessons From Distributed Systems" suggests they are a significant concern, citing the challenge of "[e]asy-to-use abstractions for resolving conflicting updates to multiple versions of a piece of state" as useful in "reconciling replicated state in different data centers after repairing a network partition."